Level51/jToggler/README.md

 Same as status, but doesn't trigger the statusChanged callback

 #### makeSwipeable
 Allows to swipe the toggler.
-For this the jquery-touchswipe lib is necessary.
+Since v0.2.0 this is custom logic, so the the jquery-touchswipe lib isn't necessary anymore.

 ### Callback
 #### statusChange